Dad takes little son for manicure because teacher says it's 'only for girls'

 Shearhod explains in a video on his social media channel: “My son came home from school upset because his teacher told him that painting nails is only for girls”.
 Ever since his son Ashton was two years old, he has shown an interest in nail polish.
 “We’ve since started painting our nails together,” Shearhod explains NBC News.

-But when one of his teachers explained to him during his school days that this was nothing for boys, his father said it offended the student so much that he had doubts about his own behavior.
+But when one of his teachers explained to him during his school days that this was nothing for boys, according to his father, it offended the student so much that he had doubts about his own behavior.
 To prove him wrong, Sherahod promptly comes up with an idea: “That’s why I’m going to the nail salon with him today”.

 ‘Ensuring it’s not his fault’: Dad raises child without ‘strict gender norms’